pranshujnv/faculty-home-page-development-Automation/README.md

-8. After running server just click below link one by one you and fill the informations and see the demo ● http://127.0.0.1:8000/home/register/
+8. After running server just click below link one by one you and fill the informations and see the demo

+● http://127.0.0.1:8000/home/register/

 9. Above link redirect you to profile page then to fill the information about you and your research projects,qualifications teaching courses ,your works etc using the appropriate below links

-10.fill your information about you using the below url after getting logged in http://127.0.0.1:8000/home/portal/home/
+10. Fill your information about you using the below url after getting logged in

+http://127.0.0.1:8000/home/portal/home/

 11. It will redirect you to profile page where you will get your own input information with beautifull layout.

+12. fill the teaching details in teaching form by using below link

+http://127.0.0.1:8000/home/portal/teaching/
-12. fill the teaching details in teaching form by using below link http://127.0.0.1:8000/home/portal/teaching/ it will redirect you to profile page then click on teaching button then yu will get your teaching page with input information
+it will redirect you to profile page then click on teaching button then yu will get your teaching page with input information